theabm/SpaceInvadersDDQN/README.md

 # Run

-To run, either run the google colab ensuring that the folder structure is similar as outlined in the notebook.
+To run, either run the notebook in google colab ensuring that the folder structure is as outlined in the notebook.
 Alternatively, using a local maching simply run using:

-python3 DQN.py
+  - python3 DQN.py

 # Results